Fund-vs-fund · International Equities

 Why these two differ

 The most material structural difference between these two funds is cost.
-The Russell Investments Hedged Sustainable Global Shares Fund discloses an annual fund charge of 0.33%, compared with 0.40% for the Dimensional Global Sustainability PIE Fund (NZD Hedged) — a 7 basis-point gap that compounds over time on comparable asset exposures.
-Both funds sit in the International Equities category, carry an identical risk indicator of 5 out of 7, and hold an almost identical growth assets allocation of 98.31%, making the fee difference one of the cleaner distinguishing factors available in this snapshot.
+The Russell Investments Hedged Sustainable Global Shares Fund discloses an annual fund charge of 0.33%, compared with 0.40% for the Dimensional Global Sustainability PIE Fund (NZD Hedged) — a gap of seven basis points that compounds over time on comparable exposure.
+Both are international equities funds carrying a risk indicator of 5 (on a scale of 1 to 7), both hedge currency back to NZD, and both hold an identical growth assets allocation of 98.31%, making the fee difference the primary structural lever for comparison.

-Always verify these figures against each fund's current product disclosure statement and latest quarterly fund update on FMA Disclose before relying on any of this information.
+Always verify fees, returns, and holdings against each fund's current Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance